lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Case Studies in Failing to agree locally on election rules:
 -

-...

-## A Voting Rules And Procedures Statement
+## Rules-And-Procedures Statements-&-Documentation for Elections

 As part of an election, other publicly stated 'open' policy and procedure information is important in addition to the ballot itself.
 - rules, policies, and procedures for how rules, policies, and procedures for voting are made, unmade, and changed